J. Ryan Stradal lives and works in Los Angeles County, California.

 He co-produces, with Summer Block, the literary/culinary series “HOT DISH," which has featured Shauna Barbosa, Sara Benincasa, Cecil Castellucci, Steph Cha, Jade Chang, Carina Chocano, George Ducker, Lauren Eggert-Crowe, Gina Frangello, Ann Friedman, Rico Gagliano, Jim Gavin, Amelia Gray, James Hannaham, Heather Havrilesky, Meg Howrey, Peter Hsu, Kima Jones, Siel Ju, Brad Listi, Ben Loory, Lou Mathews, Tracy McMillan, Mary Otis, Lilliam Rivera, Davy Rothbart, Jen Sincero, Stacey Vanek Smith, Ramesh Srinivasan, Jerry Stahl, Chris Terry, Diana Wagman, and Alissa Walker, among many others.

 He has often worked in television, story editing or producing shows for VH-1, MTV, ABC, FOX, TLC, A&E, Discovery, and History.
 Working primarily for Original Productions from 2008 to 2014, he was the senior story producer on “Deadliest Catch” and “Ice Road Truckers” and a supervising producer on “IRT: Deadliest Roads,” "Storage Wars," and “Storage Wars: Texas.”

 He was also associate producer on Chad Hartigan's film “This Is Martin Bonner,” which won the Audience Award for Best Of NEXT at the Sundance Film Festival in 2013.

-He likes books, wine, sports, root beer, and peas.
+He likes books, wine, sports, root beer, craft beer, and peas.

 Worries?
 Complaints?
 Free food?
 Contact J. Ryan at email@example.com